 Our immigration lawyers in Norway can help you set up a business in any of the industries presented above.
 We can also assist if you want to acquire shares and thus become a participant in such a company with the purpose of obtaining residency as an investor.

 Documents to prepare to obtain Norway citizenship by investment

-The procedure for obtaining residency followed by citizenship by investment in Norway is not complicated and requires the preparation of various documents that must be filed with the Immigration Directorate.
+The procedure for obtaining residency followed by citizenship by investment in Norway in 2023 is not complicated and requires the preparation of various documents that must be filed with the Immigration Directorate.